solhosty/basic-hls-golang/README.md

 - Allow master access of mp4 file.
 - Introduce signing to access a video.

+STORAGE
+- Best place for video storage when scaling.
+- Best way to generate a backup for the current data.
+- Snapshots?

 TRANSCODING
 - Implement concurrency for transcoding tasks.
 - Implement caching for transcoded files.